7 traits your engineering website must improve if you’re serious about generating new leads

 There are two main aspects of Search Engine Optimisation:

-Google ranks every web page individually, only then considering your domain.
+Google ranks every web page individually, only then considering your domain as a whole.

 Many companies desperately try to get their home page ranked for their keyword or phrase.
 If your company offers only one service this is fine.
 Otherwise your homepage should only rank for your company name.